ckormanyos/wide-integer/README.md

 ## Implementation goals

   - Signed and unsigned versions of `uintwide_t` should behave as closely as possible to the behaviors of signed and unsigned versions of built-in `int`.
-  - Relatively wide precision range from 24, 32, 64 bits up to tens of thousands of bits.
+  - Relatively wide precision range from $24$, $32$, $64$ bits up to tens of thousands of bits.
   - Moderately good efficiency over the entire wide precision range.
   - Clean header-only C++14 design.
-  - Seamless portability to any modern C++14, 17, 20, 23 compiler.
+  - Seamless portability to any modern C++14, 17, 20, 23 compiler and beyond.
   - Scalability with small memory footprint and efficiency suitable for both PC/workstation systems as well as _bare-metal_ embedded systems.
   - C++20 `constexpr`-_ness_ for construction, cast to built-in types, binary arithmetic, comparison operations, some elementary functions and more.